419 KING STREET, PORT ROYAL

 and Special Events

 Port Royal, Virginia has earned many plaudits from numerous visitors to our small colonial town.
-Our marvelous Portrait Gallery contains twenty-five life-like oil portraits of our country’s leaders, all with Caroline County ties.
+Our marvelous Portrait Gallery in the Town Hall contains twenty-five life-like oil portraits of our country’s leaders, all with Caroline County ties.
 Three museum cases also display Port Royal related artifacts.
-We are proud to be the only portrait gallery, of its kind, south of Washington, D. C..
+Historic Port Royal holds it Quarterly Meetings here, in January, April, July, and October.

 PORTRAIT GALLERY PORTRAITS